Trevor Bauer's accuser files countersuit to defamation claim - KESQ

 The woman denied she had a plan to destroy Bauer’s reputation or career, or exploit him for money, although she admits “she was angry at Plaintiff because he had sexually assaulted her.”

-A Los Angeles Superior Court judge declined to grant the restraining order.
+A Los Angeles Superior Court judge declined to grant the restraining order, saying the woman had been “materially misleading” in part of her request.
 The Los Angeles District Attorney’s office declined to file criminal charges against Bauer.

 Bauer is also suing two media outlets for defamation over their coverage of the allegations.